sjp38/stream-track/README.md

 range and the upstream revision range, the runtime can be so long depending on the size of the streams.
 For example, as of 2020-08-01, tracking 4.9 stable releases (v4.9..stable/linux-4.9.y as downstream and v4.10..linux/master as upstream) takes more than 10 hours on some machines.
-We provide a number of ways to reduce the runtime.
+We provide a few of ways to reduce the runtime.

 Dedicated Downstream-only Commit Prefix
 ---------------------------------------